Morteza1814/CENT/README.md

 bash process_results.sh
 ```

+**Note:** Setting `sequence length gap` to 1 will start full simulation, generating token by token from 1 to 4096.
+Setting `sequence length gap` to 128 will generate tokens at index of 128, 256, ..., 4096.
+The final results are averaged on various sequence lengths.
+We show results using `sequence length gap = 1`, but full simulation takes long time and ~100GB disk space.
+For example, using 8 threads on a desktop takes ~24 hours for full simulation, and using 96 threads on a server takes ~12 hours for full simulation.
+For a quick verification, use `sequence length gap = 128`, which only takes a few hours and has minor difference in results.

-Generate all figures use the script below or generate them one by one using scripts in sections below
+Generate all figures using the following script or generate them one by one using scripts in sections below:

 ```bash
 bash generate_figures.sh